EKQRCalamity/font-changer/README.md

 - Specially added YouTube Strings and regularly formated (bold, italic,...)
 YouTube Strings
 - Keeping state of chosen option
 - Use of system installed fonts
+- Filters so we don't change fonts where they might be used for icons

 ### Jump To:
 ##### [Installation](#installation)